Learning to Stay: A daughter’s journey through survival, sacrifice, and intergenerational healing by Kris Rodriguez

 Running Toward the Dream

 Private school became my stage.
 I learned early how to package our story into scholarship essays—grit, determination, gratitude.
-I knew how to smile while selling chocolate bars to cover tuition, how to act unfazed in school when we lost our home, how to show up polished even when I hadn’t eaten.
+I knew how to smile while selling chocolate bars to cover tuition, how to act unfazed in school when we were homeless, how to show up polished even when I hadn’t eaten.
 I learned how to disappear into excellence.

 At home, I translated medical instructions, bargained with utility companies, wrote thank-you notes with the poise of someone twice my age.
 I became fluent in adult.
 I didn’t know how to cry in front of people, but I could write an email that sounded like hope.